SaintPeter/RoboPlay-Scoreboard-2/README.md

     * Setting up a "local subdomain" for development is recommended.
 1. Setup MySQL Databases and Users
 1. Copy `.env.example` to `.env` and enter missing variables
+    Reccomended:
+    CACHE_DRIVER=redis
+    SESSION_DRIVER=redis
+    QUEUE_DRIVER=redis
 1. Run `php artisan migrate` to setup DB, or install master DB files.

+## Queue Processing
+Notification e-mails are processed by `artisan queue:work`.
+For development work you can simply leave this running in the background, so long as you have configured an e-mail server (or the default mailtrap.io).

+For production, a process monitor such as `Supervisor` is recommended.